The Helicopter Museum

 development milestone aircraft from the 1950s to the

-version of the three-seat light weight Bell 47 and
+deluxe version of the three-seat light weight Bell 47.
+The

 expedition.
 The helicopter was eventually written-off

-built in 1967 as a UH-1D it was immediately shipped to
+Built 1967 in Hurst, Texas, as a UH-1D it was shipped to

 South East Asia in support of the Vietnam War effort.
 It